monperrus/katacoda-scenarios/pihole-docker/step1.md

 If you did not, try another address in the list.

-The numbers to the right is the IP address to the host (server) that example.com points to.
-As you can see, the dns service will find the host related to the ad service. **Remember the address as we will get back to it later.**
+The last entry is the IP address to the host (server) that example.com points to.
+As you can see, the DNS service will find the host related to the ad service. **Remember the address as we will get back to it later.**